instedd/mvam-chatbot/README.md

 * Whois: questions on the nature of the bot, such as "who are you?"
 * QueryPrice: a request for the price of a commodity; should provide a `commodity` entity, and invoke a `show-price` action

+The following custom actions should be handled:
+* `show-price`: send the user a message with the price of the `commodity` entity
+* `not-understood`: default action executed when no intent can be determined

 The `commodity` entity can be seeded with all the WFP DB prices by running `bin/upload-entities`.

 ## Environment